Online Tensor Methods for Learning Latent Variable Models

 \subsection{Mixed Membership Model}

-We now consider a somewhat more complicated model which can also be learnt using tensor decomposition techniques.
-In the mixed membership stochastic block model (MMSB), introduced by~\cite{ABFX08}, the edges in a social network are related to the hidden communities of the nodes.
-A tensor decomposition technique for learning MMSB was derived in~\cite{AnandkumarEtal:community12COLT}.
+In the mixed membership stochastic block model (MMSB), introduced by~\citep{ABFX08}, the edges in a social network are related to the hidden communities of the nodes.
+A batch tensor decomposition technique for learning MMSB was derived in~\citep{AnandkumarEtal:community12COLT}.

 Let $n$ denote the number of nodes, $k$ the number of communities and $G\in \mathbb{R}^{n \times n}$ the adjacency matrix of the graph.
 Each node $i\in [n]$ has an associated community membership vector $\pi_i \in \Rbb^k$, which is a latent variable, and the vectors are contained in a simplex, i.e., where the notation $[n]$ denotes the set $\{ 1, \ldots, n \}$.
 Membership vectors are sampled from the Dirichlet distribution $\pi _u \stackrel{iid}{\sim} \Dir(\alpha), \ \forall u\in [n]$ with parameter vector $\alpha \in \R_{+}^k$ where $\alpha_0:=\sum_{i\in[k]}{\alpha_i}$.
 As in the topic modeling setting, the Dirichlet distribution allows us to specify the extent of overlap among the communities by controlling for sparsity in community membership vectors.
 A larger $\alpha_0$ results in more overlapped (mixed) memberships.
-A special case of $\alpha_0=0$ is the stochastic block model~\cite{AnandkumarEtal:community12COLT}.
+A special case of $\alpha_0=0$ is the stochastic block model~\citep{AnandkumarEtal:community12COLT}.

 The \emph{community connectivity matrix} is denoted by $P\in [0,1]^{k \times k}$ where $P(a,b)$ measures the connectivity between communities $a$ and $b$, $\forall a,b \in [k]$.
 We model the adjacency matrix entries as either of the two settings given below: